nih-fmrif/mcrscpy_dataSci_job/README.md

 If you meet the requirements listed below and are passionate about applying the techniques of big data to push science forward, please contact Dr. Benjamin White (benjaminwhite@mail.nih.gov) or Dr. Ted Usdin (usdint@mail.nih.gov).

+The National Institutes of Health is an equal opportunity employer.
+The candidate will be employed via a third party contractor.